All Episodes

 Change you can believe in.

-If it's a choice between hope and change or hope and marriage, if it's a choice between Obama's hope and change or Gingrich's hope and marriage, well, forget about the hope and marriage and uh just figure out he may be able to do something about the mess we're in at some point.
+If it's a choice between hope and change or hope and marriage, if it's a choice between Obama's hope and change or Gingrich's hope and marriage, well, forget about the hope and marriage and just figure out he may be able to do something about the mess we're in at some point.

 This is the critical term.

-Rush what Rush was saying I was not only gonna Rush said yesterday I was not only gonna hammer Newt and hammer Mitt, he also said uh I was gonna say we're all doomed.
+Rush was saying, I was not only going to, Rush said yesterday I was not only going to hammer Newt and hammer Mitt.

-Well we're not all doomed.
+Well, we're not all doomed.

 We're not all doomed quite yet.